Skip to Content

 Seonjin Lee

 Seonjin Lee began the hospitality and tourism management Ph.D. program in fall 2023 and is a Presidential Fellow at the University of South Carolina.
 Hailing from Busan, South Korea, Lee studied at Pusan National University for his undergraduate degree in tourism and convention and later earned a master's from the school in tourism studies.
-Additionally, he has over five years of experience working as an interpreter, including two years of service as an interpreter in the Republic of Korea Navy.
-Lee is interested in understanding the impact of tourism activities on local populations, the sustainability of the tourism industry, and the use of spatiotemporal data analysis for tourism research.
-In his spare time, Lee enjoys brewing coffee, playing guitar and computer programming.
+Additionally, he has over five years of experience working as an interpreter.
+Lee is interested in understanding the impact of tourism on societies, the resilience of the tourism industry, and the network analysis of spatiotemporal tourism data.
+He received the Outstanding Doctoral Student Researcher Award from the College of Hospitality, Retail and Sport Management in 2025.
+In his spare time, Lee enjoys brewing coffee and listening to music.

 Omid Oshriyeh headshot